 - 33 steel anchor frames,

-- 4,000 tons of steel piers (16 portal frame piers and one inverted L-shaped pier),
+- 4,000 tonnes of steel piers (16 portal frame piers and one inverted L-shaped pier),

-- 14,200 tons of steel superstructure box girders with 202 bearings and 24 expansion joints.
+- 14,200 tonnes of steel superstructure box girders with 202 bearings and 24 expansion joints.
 (11 multi-main box girder bridges in the main line section and 10 one-box girders in the ramp section),

 - 40,000m2 of steel composite deck panel